 Certain U.S. holders who are individuals may be required to report information relating to an interest in the ADSs or ordinary shares, subject to certain exceptions.
-For example, individuals that own "specified foreign financial assets" with an aggregate value in excess of \$50,000 are generally required to file IRS Form 8938 with respect to such assets with their tax returns.
+For example, certain U.S. holders that own "specified foreign financial assets" with an aggregate value in excess of \$50,000 (and in some circumstances, a higher threshold) are generally required to file IRS Form 8938 with respect to such assets with their tax returns.
 "Specified foreign financial assets" include any financial accounts maintained by foreign financial institutions, as well as any of the following, but only if they are not held in accounts maintained by financial institutions: (i) stocks and securities issued by non-U.S. persons; (ii) financial instruments and contracts held for investment that have non-U.S. issuers or counterparties; and (iii) interests in foreign entities.
-Certain domestic entities that are U.S. holders may also be required to file Form 8938 in the near future.
 In addition, a U.S. holder should consider the possible obligation to file FinCEN Form 114, Report of Foreign Bank and Financial Accounts, as a result of holding ADSs or ordinary shares.
-U.S. holders are urged to consult their tax advisors regarding the application of these and other reporting requirements that may apply to their ownership of ADSs or ordinary shares.
+U.S. holders are urged to consult their tax advisors regarding the application of these and other reporting requirements that may apply to their ownership of ADSs or ordinary shares

-Non-U.S. Holders of Ordinary Shares
+Non-U.S. Holders of Ordinary Shares or ADSs